ityonemo/pony_express/README.md

 # PonyExpress

-## Securely extend a Phoenix PubSub over SSL.
+## Securely extend a Phoenix PubSub over SSL

 PonyExpress creates two-way authenticated SSL connections over the WAN which are intended to unidirectionally extend a PubSub over the internet.
+PubSub broadcasts are forwarded from Server to Client.

 The use case is when you have a trusted pair of nodes (for example a backend and a BFF) that could use live-updating pubsub propagation.
 These might be located in distinct layer-2 networks, for example, a BFF in the cloud which services an on-premises backend.
 Or you may be wanting security in-depth with end-to-end encryption in your layer-2 network to mitigate damage from a potential network intrusion event.
-In either case, if full erlang distribution is not right for you, this is a low-footprint way of propagating those `Phoenix.PubSub` messages (without writing a full `Phoenix.Channel` client).
+For whatever reason either case, if full erlang distribution is not right for you, this is a low-footprint way of propagating those `Phoenix.PubSub` messages (without writing a full `Phoenix.Channel` client).

-SSL is required, except in `:test`.
-See below for how to set up a series of SSL certs in test, which can be adapted for deploying in `:prod`.
-However, You may want a more comprehensive CA provider solution, instead of manually configuring CA roots and certs.

 On the server side: